HeardLibrary/workshops/GithubPages/readme.md

 * Part II: Hands on

-* Part III: Using Jeckyll to develop fancier websites
+* Part III: Using Jekyll to develop fancier websites